mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.8.0 - 09/01/2018 =

+* New - Updated required WooCommerce version to 2.2.0
+* New - Tested with WooCommerce 3.3 beta, no issues found
+* New - Better message on "Order Received" page for open/pending payments
+* New - Allow users to set the order status for orders where a payment was cancelled
+* New - Added support for Polylang Pro (polylang-pro) to getSiteUrlWithLanguage()
+* New - Updated credit card icon in WooCommerce checkout to show icons for MasterCard, Visa, AMEX, CartaSi, Cartes Bancaires
+* New - Better way to check if WooCommerce is activated and has correct version (so plugin doesn't de-activate on WooCommerce updates)
+* New - Redact customer IBAN in notification-mails
+* New - Update how "Select your bank" is shown in the dropdown for iDEAL and KBC/CBC (and show a default)

+* Fix - Fix error by making sure order is not removed/exists (in checkPendingPaymentOrdersExpiration)
+* Fix - Make sure payments cancelled at Mollie are also cancelled in WooCommerce, so customers can select a new payment method
+* Fix - KBC/CBC: Make sure KBC/CBC is listed as "Automatic Recurring Payment" gateway in WooCommerce
+* Fix - Fix (no title) showing in settings for SEPA Direct Debit for some new installs
+* Fix - Fix wrong date formatting shown for bank transfer instructions, thank you profoX!
+* Fix - Typo in SEPA Direct Debit description, thank you Yame-!
+* Fix - It's possible to set the initial status of bank transfer to pending instead of on-hold, but in that case the payment instructions would not be shown on the Order Received page (missing in condition)
+* Fix - Make sure webhook processing for Paid doesn't run on status PaidOut
+* Fix - Improve orderNeedsPayment so there are less false-positives if users use 3PD plugins to change the order status too early
+* Fix - Add WC_Subscriptions_Manager::activate_subscriptions_for_order to make sure subscriptions are always activated when payment is paid, independent of order status

 = 2.7.0 - 07/09/2017 =